ABOUT THE INDIANAPOLIS HIKING CLUB

 - 1970 Board sets a goal of at least one 10-20 mile hike a month

-- 1974 Bill Larrison coins the Club motto "Happiness - A step at a time"
+- 1974 Club motto "Happiness - A step at a time" is adopted

 - 1975 Following a number of unpleasant incidents, pets were banned from hikes

-- 1976 Win Pulsifer pens lyrics for official Club song
+- 1976 Win Pulsifer pens lyrics for Club song

 - 1978 Saturday hikes and multiple hikes on the same day begin to appear